matsuoka-601/Splash/README.md

 There are some implementation notes like below.
 - Limit the decreasing rate of the splash value
   - Just using `smoothstep(lower, upper, speed / density)` as the splash value gives a bit unnatural result because there are some white splash particles which suddenly turn into fluid particles.
-To avoid this problem, decrease rate of the splash value is clamped so that they don't drop suddenly.
+To avoid this problem, decrease rate of the splash value is clamped so that it doesn't drop suddenly.
 - Blur the splash map using Gaussian Filter
   - Blending a 'raw' splash map gives a bit powdery result.
 Therefore, the splash map is blurred using Gaussian Filter to get a more splashy result.